 The eastern fringe of Dartmoor - A view from our expert author

 The River Teign turns south at Dunsford, and gives map-makers the eastern border of Dartmoor National Park before its final journey to Kingsteignton and Teignmouth.
-Although technically some of the towns and villages lie within Dartmoor National Park, their gentler, leafier character fits better here.
-Along the river are some of the prettiest wooded areas of Dartmoor, splashed by waterfalls, and networked by footpaths and narrow lanes.
-Not surprisingly, the Teign river gives its name to many places around here, with England’s highest waterfall, Canonteign Falls, just one of them.
+Although technically some of the towns and villages in this section lie within Dartmoor National Park, their gentler, leafier character fits better here.
+Despite their relative proximity to Exeter and particularly to Newton Abbot, it’s surprising how remote some of them feel.